UU-ER/AdOpT-NET0/docs/source/src_code/DataProcessing.rst

 Data Processing
 =====================================

-All the data and settings that have been defined in your input data folder, have to be read into the model.
+All data and settings that have been defined in your input data folder, have to be read into the model.
 For this, ``src.data_management.handle_input_data.DataHandle`` provides a class to import and manipulate data consistent with the model.